BerattCelikk/Prediction_Notes/Sarima Prediction/sarima_code_explanation.md

 ---

 📅 3.
-Forecasting the Next 7 Days
+FORECASTING THE NEXT 7 DAYS

 After training the model, we generate forecasts for the next seven days, starting from the day following the last available data point.